mmbman/Katagiri/1984-01-18-Blue-Cliff-Record-Case-51-Talk-2.md

 Energy of the self is very powerful because [we are not only] looking at *this* life, in terms of making [a] better living, conflicting with or fighting each other – not like this.
 Like birds, and insects, and woodchucks.

-I always say, “[squirrel].” *[He laughs.]* (*Transcriber’s Note:* He says “woodchuck” here, but “squirrel” seems more likely.)
-[Squirrel] is always living in the trees, and dogs walk under the tree – immediately, *[whoosh]*, you know?
+I always say, “woodchuck.” *[He laughs.]* (*Transcriber’s Note:* It seems possible he means “squirrel” here.)
+Woodchuck is always living in the trees, and dogs walk under the tree – immediately, *[whoosh]*, you know?
 But this action is to see his life in terms of instinct.
 He is always looking at his life [as] just a small world, in terms of instinct.

 But the energy of the self is very powerful to look at this life and [other lives], all the world – understanding as a whole, as a one.
 That is a quality of the self.
 That quality of the self is very vital.
 So that is called *energy*, *life force*.